Inflation in Eurozone

 Eurozone - Harmonized Inflation

-FocusEconomics Consensus Forecast participants see inflation in the Euro area averaging 1.6% in 2017, which is down 0.1 percentage points from last month’s forecast.
-For 2018, panelists expect inflation to average 1.5%.
+FocusEconomics Consensus Forecast participants see inflation in the Euro area averaging 1.3% in 2019.
+For 2020, panelists expect inflation to average 1.5%.

 Eurozone - Harmonized Inflation Data

 |Inflation Rate (HICP, annual variation in %)||1.4||0.4||0.0||0.2||1.5|